ifsheldon/OSLearning/midterm_exam_example/miterm_exam_my_answer.md

        A. 240ms B. 260ms C. 340ms D. 360ms

+13. //mistaken to skipped

-13. In a single-processor multi-process system, if there are several ready processes, then the wrong statement about process scheduling is ().
+14. In a single-processor multi-process system, if there are several ready processes, then the wrong statement about process scheduling is ().

     A. process scheduling can execute when a process terminates

     B. process scheduling can execute when a process creates

     C. process scheduling can execute when a process is in critical section

     D. process scheduling can execute when system call finished and system returns to user space

-14. For the statements about thread and process, which one is correct?
+15. For the statements about thread and process, which one is correct?

     A. No matter the system supports threads or not, process is the basic unit of resource allocation.

     B. Thread is the basic unit of resource allocation and process is the basic unit of scheduling.

     C. the switches of user-level and kernel-level threads all need the support of kernel.

     D. every thread in the same process has distinct address space.

-15. Which will lead a user process switch from user space to kernel space?
+16. Which will lead a user process switch from user space to kernel space?

     I. division by zero

     II. sin() function call

     III. read() system call

     A. I and II B. I and III C. II and III D. I, II and III

-16. After computer boosting, Operating System will be finally loaded to () A. BIOS B. ROM C. Disk D. RAM
+17. After computer boosting, Operating System will be finally loaded to () A. BIOS B. ROM C. Disk D. RAM

-17. A system is running three processes P1, P2 and P3, the time ratios of CPU computation and I/O are shown as follows
+18. A system is running three processes P1, P2 and P3, the time ratios of CPU computation and I/O are shown as follows

     ![image-20200404191821566](C:\Users\Maple\AppData\Roaming\Typora\typora-user-images\image-20200404191821566.png)